 Are You or Someone You Know Being Bullied?

-Long-term Consequences of Bullying
+Long-Term Consequences Of Bullying

 The long-term results from being bullied can be devastating and debilitating.
 For example, children who are bullied at school often skip school, become withdrawn, and tend to be aggressive to their younger siblings or other relatives or friends.
 Over time, bullying can cause anxiety and severe depression.
 If you feel you are being bullied or someone you know may be experiencing it, you can talk to a professional online or by phone for more information and advice.

-In fact, there are over 2,000 licensed therapists and counsellors on BetterHelp that are available 24 hours a day, 7 days a week and you do not even need an appointment.
+In fact, there are over 2,000 licensed therapists and counselors on BetterHelp that are available 24 hours a day, seven days a week and you do not even need an appointment.
 Also, if you would rather talk to someone in person, they will find a professional in your area that you can see.
 So, do not wait until something bad happens, talk to someone and get some help.